thommaughan/sharkcafecam/SolderingBasics.md

 ### Wire Strippers
 ![image](Developmental_Folder/Wire_Strippers.jpg)
 This tools removes the plastic jacket that covers most wires.
 There are a series of cutting size that match the gauge of the wire.
 This will allow you to cut through the plastic jacket without cutting through the wire.

+## STep 1: Setting up the Soldering Iron/ Soldering Iron Station
+Make sure that the soldering iron is in it's holder and follow the instructions provided by the manufacture if you purchased that soldering iron.

+## Step 2: Priming the Soldering Iron
+Once the soldering Iron is hot and ready for you you will need to prime the time.
+You perform this task by melting a small amount of soldering onto the soldering iron tip.